RandomNinjaAtk/arr-scripts/lidarr/readme.md

 4. Optional: Customize the configuration by modifying the following file `/config/extended.conf`
 5. Restart the container

+## Uninstallation/Removal
+1. Remove the 2 added volumes and delete the contents `/custom-services.d` and `/custom-cont-init.d`
+2. Delete the `/config/extended.conf` file
+3. Delete the `/config/extended` folder and it's contents
+4. Remove any Arr app customizations manually.

 ## Updating

 Updating is a bit more combersum.
 To update, do the following: